-- Domestic Partner - a copy of the notarized affidavit or copy of the State of California Registration and a copy of each person's most recent tax return (block out all income and first five digits of SSN)
+- Domestic Partner - a copy of the State of California Registration and a copy of each person's most recent tax return (block out all income and first five digits of SSN)

 - Children up to age 26 - a copy of the birth certificate